nvim-tree/nvim-tree.lua/README.md

 let g:lua_tree_ignore = [ '.git', 'node_modules', '.cache' ] "empty by default, not working on mac atm
-let g:lua_tree_auto_open = 1 "0 by default, opens the tree when typing `vim $DIR` or `vim` let g:lua_tree_auto_close = 1 "0 by default, closes the tree when it's the last window let g:lua_tree_follow = 1 "0 by default, this option will bind BufEnter to the LuaTreeFindFile command " :help LuaTreeFindFile for more info
+let g:lua_tree_auto_open = 1 "0 by default, opens the tree when typing `vim $DIR` or `vim` let g:lua_tree_auto_close = 1 "0 by default, closes the tree when it's the last window let g:lua_tree_show_folders = 0 "1 by default, do not show folder icons if you font doesn't render them let g:lua_tree_show_git_icons = 0 "1 by default, do not show git icons if you font doesn't render them let g:lua_tree_follow = 1 "0 by default, this option will bind BufEnter to the LuaTreeFindFile command " :help LuaTreeFindFile for more info